All PDGA employees must wash their hands

 - Have staff administer temperature monitoring with a no-contact temperature gun before being allowed to enter the gym

-- Only allow one parent to enter with their child(ren).
-Parent must be wearing face mask.
+- Only allow ONE parent to enter with their child(ren).
+Parents and children must be wearing face masks.
 No face mask, no gym entrance.
 Only children attending class will be allowed to enter gym.
+No siblings allowed, unless registered in a class for the same day/time, and no additional parents/guardians/etc. will be allowed to enter the gym.
+No exceptions.

 - Direct children to their coach/class